Clonazepam is a commonly prescribed medication. When used as prescribed, it can help treat symptoms of the following:

 Clonazepam Use and Psychological Dependence

-Clonazepam works by increasing the overall effects of GABA, a chemical in the brain that produces relaxation.
-Therefore the presence of the drug makes a user feel even more relaxed than is usually naturally possible.
+Clonazepam works by increasing the overall effects of gamma-aminobutyric acid (GABA), a chemical in the brain that produces relaxation.
+Therefore, the presence of the drug makes a user feel even more relaxed than is usually naturally possible.
 It also makes him or her want to continue to experience this relaxation or “high.”

 Users may come to believe they need clonazepam to relax or feel good — and as psychological dependence develops, this actually becomes true.
 The brain and body change in response to the drug’s presence and no longer produce as many or any natural calming, feel-good chemicals.
 Luckily this isn’t “damage,” and the brain can heal and rebalance from this effect once clonazepam use stops.

 Clonazepam Use and Changes in Cognition

 When a drug changes how your brain chemistry works, it also changes how you think.
 Clonazepam creates cognitive difficulties.
 It slows brain function and makes it hard to perform mental processes such as the following:

 - Form new thoughts